1Regina/Rocket_Academy/Bootcamp/module3/README.md

 1. Sample Model Index File (models/index.mjs) is it to allow us to a shot do many models or no -- the actions still need to be done via separate files "create.mjs" and "where.mjs"

 ### 5. Use Sequelize in App Logic
-1. Use an app file to do what action you want done to the db -- create e.g create.mjs.
+1. Use an app file (create.mjs) to do what action you want done to the db -- create e.g create.mjs.
 Test with `node create.mjs milk`
     ```
     // import the object we created with everything in it from index.mjs
     import db from './models/index.mjs';